You’re Invited to a Catholic Baby Shower- A Baby Shower of Roses!

 mostly baby phrases printed on vellum.

-Layed out umbrella-shaped invitation with rose-patterned hood, cardstock umbrella handle, and purple ribbon
+Laid out umbrella-shaped St. Therese craft invitation with rose-patterned hood, cardstock umbrella handle, and purple ribbon.

 I also included a Printable St. Therese Prayer Card in each